-This studio-based research course encourages exploration of a range of considered strategies that will be used to develop personal, self-directed projects.
-Students will work toward a coherent body of professional-quality photographic images that demonstrates the historical and contemporary knowledge of photography, technical skill, conceptual interests, and personal style that they have gained from their studies to date.
-Work created in this course prepares students for portfolio preparation in winter term.
+This course encourages research, exploration, and experimentation with a range of advanced strategies and techniques used to develop personal, self-directed projects.
+Students will work toward a coherent body of professional-quality photographic images that demonstrate their historical and contemporary knowledge of photography, technical skills, conceptual interest, and personal direction gained from their studies to date.
+This course prepares students for capstone project work.

-PHTG 418 - Photographic Illustration I
+PHTG 418 - Photographic Illustration: Photoshop 3